 - Jump to TP53 by typing it into the search bar above

 Q9.)
 What portion of the gene do the reads seem to be piling up on?
 What would be different if we were viewing whole-genome sequencing data?

 Q10.)
 What are the lines connecting the reads trying to convey?

 Part 3: Expression Estimation

 - Obtain expression values for the gene SOX4

 - Create an expression results directory, run Stringtie on all samples, and store the results in appropriately named subdirectories in this results dir

 Q11.)
-How do you get the expression of the gene SOX4 across the transfect and control samples?
+How can you obtain the expression of the gene SOX4 across the transfected and control samples?

 - Perform differential analysis between the transfected and control samples